 In Walden Thoreau writes, 'There are nowadays professors of philosophy, but not philosophers.'
 This epigram became the title of an important essay by my philosophical guide Pierre Hadot, a scholar of ancient philosophy who passed away in 2010.
 Hadot argues that in its heart philosophy is a way of life, not a profession engaged in theoretical discourse addressed only to academic peers.

 In the ancient world, philosophers were not professionals but exemplars of living wisdom.
 As humble guides, they spoke gently through their deeds, becoming resonant instruments of silence.
 Following their example, I have sought in my philosophy practice to reclaim philosophy as a form of guidance that, by means of eloquent inquiring, raises goodness up to beauty.

-My blog site, accordingly, contains some 1000 posts which were written over a three-year period beginning in January 2011.
+My blog site, accordingly, contains some 1000 posts which were written over a four-year period beginning in January 2011.
 Subjects range from death to friendship, from work to love, from humor to praise to sorrow.
 Most approach-from one angle or another, through anecdote, argument, or haiku-the question of the beautiful by way of the good.
 Many rub shoulders with their neighbors, their friends, and cousins.
 Each, above all, I have treated as a spiritual exercise (ascesis): as a meditation aimed less at informing a pupil about a state of affairs than at transforming my perception of the world.